Automatic Email Processor - process emails automatically

 as EML file (compatible with many email clients)

 In addition to archiving the complete email, Automatic Email Processor can also automatically save attachments.
 The properties of the email and the name of the attachment can become part of the path, i.e. properties such as the sender name can be integrated in the folder and file name.
 After successfully saving the attachments, they can be detached or, more precisely, replaced by a link file containing only the path of the saved attachment.
-This can prevent problems caused by too large Outlook PST files and save storage space.
+This can prevent problems caused by overly large mailboxes and save storage space in your email account.
 The detachment of the attachment can optionally be done with a time delay - for example, two weeks.

 For automated further processing, there is the option of passing the path of the stored attachments to an executable file as a parameter.
-However, attachments can also be extracted from ZIP archives contained in the email.
+Attachments can also be extracted from ZIP archives contained in the email.
 In many cases, this saves a further work step.

 For whom is the program suitable?